 Carole has been very supportive of ecosystem science in the region, partly because her team needs to have the best available information to hand when managing the impacts of tropical cyclones.
 ‘Better scientific knowledge leads to improved recommendations, guidelines and plans, and means we have greater confidence that our management actions are improving the resilience of our region,’ she said.

-Thanks to four decades of long-term ecological monitoring effort by a large number of individuals and agencies in the region[1] – recently compiled under the auspices of TERN – we have a good understanding of cyclone impacts and recovery processes in Australia’s Wet Tropics.
+Thanks to four decades of long-term environment monitoring effort by a large number of individuals and agencies in the region[1] – recently compiled under the auspices of TERN – we have a good understanding of cyclone impacts and recovery processes in Australia’s Wet Tropics.
 Importantly, this scientific knowledge has already led to improvements in cyclone preparation, response and management by regional agencies and industry representative bodies, such as Terrain NRM.

 ‘We have some very long-established rainforest monitoring plots here in the Wet Tropics,’ said Dr Dan Metcalfe of CSIRO, leader of TERN’s Tropical Rainforest Plot Network, part of TERN’s Long Term Ecological Research Network (LTERN).
 ‘The long-term datasets arising from this research infrastructure mean that we can make scientifically robust conclusions and recommendations for management.’